Buyer's Credit for National Power Company of Indonesia

 - Export Loans

-The Japan Bank for International Cooperation (JBIC; Governor: Akira Kondoh) signed on March 10 a loan agreement in buyer's credit (export loan) totaling up to approximately JPY9.2 billion and USD22 million (JBIC portion) with PT PLN (Persero) (PLN), a state-owned power company in Indonesia.
-The loans are cofinanced with The Bank of Tokyo-Mitsubishi UFJ, Ltd. (Facility Agent), Mizuho Bank, Ltd., and Australia and New Zealand Banking Group Limited, bringing the total cofinancing amount to approximately JPY15.4 billion and USD37 million, with Nippon Export and Investment Insurance (NEXI) providing insurance for the portion cofinanced by the three private-sector banks.
+The Japan Bank for International Cooperation (JBIC; Governor: Akira Kondoh) signed on October 20 a loan agreement in buyer’s credit (export loan) totaling up to approximately JPY19 billion and USD27 million (JBIC portion) with PT PLN (Persero), a state-owned power company in Indonesia.
+The agreement was signed at the 6th Annual Meeting for the Financial Policy Dialogue held between JBIC and Indonesia’s Ministry of Finance in Jakarta.
+The loans are cofinanced with The Bank of Tokyo-Mitsubishi UFJ, Ltd. (Facility Agent), Mizuho Bank, Ltd., and Australia and New Zealand Banking Group Limited (ANZ), bringing the total cofinancing amount to approximately JPY31.7 billion and USD45 million, with Nippon Export and Investment Insurance (NEXI) providing insurance for the portion cofinanced by the three private-sector banks.

-The loan is intended to provide financing for PLN to purchase a complete set of facilities, including gas turbine and steam turbine (MITSUBISHI HITACHI POWER SYSTEMS, LTD.) and power generator (Mitsubishi Electric Corporation), from Mitsubishi Corporation and other entities for the construction of a 500 MW Muara Karang gas-fired combined cycle power plant in Jakarta on the island of Java, Indonesia.
+The loan is intended to provide financing for PT PLN (Persero) to purchase a complete set of facilities, including gas turbine, steam turbine and waste heat recovery boiler (MITSUBISHI HITACHI POWER SYSTEMS, LTD.) and power generator (Mitsubishi Electric Corporation), from Mitsubishi Corporation and other entities for the construction of the 800 MW Jawa-2 gas-fired combined cycle power plant in Tanjung Priok, a subdistrict of Jakarta on the island of Java, Indonesia.

 As Japan's policy-based financial institution, JBIC will continue to financially support the export of infrastructure-related facilities as well as the overseas business deployment of Japanese companies, by drawing on its various financial facilities and schemes for structuring projects, and performing its risk-assuming function.